vellengs/nestx/README.md

 ## Gets start

-prepare for change .env for your own settings
+prepare to change .env for your own settings

 ```
 npm install lerna -g